ePlanSys/eplansys/eplansys_docs/tutorials/index.rst

 to a route, every robot has to know which routes are passable.

 That is a planning problem no classical planner can state.
-Nothing an action does here changes whether a corridor is blocked --- what changes is who knows about it --- and the state of the corridor is not in the initial situation to begin with, so the solution cannot be a sequence.
+Nothing an action does here changes whether a corridor is blocked.
+What changes is who knows about it, and the state of the corridor is not in the initial situation to begin with, so the solution cannot be a sequence.
 It has to be a policy that senses and then branches on what was sensed.